Misspecification-robust likelihood-free inference in high dimensions: Experiments

-We start with a simple example for estimating the mean vector of a Gaussian distribution.
-The data are sampled from a $p$-dimensional multivariate Gaussian distribution with known covariance matrix equal to the identity matrix.
-The summary statistics used are the means of each dimension of the simulated data and since the parameter elements are independent, this is an ideal situation for a factorized inference method like Split-BOLFI.
+We start with an example for estimating the mean and standard deviation vectors of a multidimensional Gaussian distribution.
+The statistical model is a $p$-dimensional multivariate Gaussian with unknown means and an unknown diagonal covariance matrix.
+The diagonal covariance lends itself to treating each of the pairs of means and variances as independent subsets: as such, this is an ideal situation to use the subset-based inference of Split-BOLFI.

-We judge the success of the algorithm by whether the mean and mode of the returned proxy posterior are close to the true generating value of the means of the Gaussian data and the true analytical posterior which are accessible in this simple case.
-We also assess the standard deviation of the posterior proxy compared to the true posterior, and the symmetrized Kullback-Leibler distance between the proxy posterior and the analytical posterior.
-We use the analytical true posterior to assess strategies for selecting the parameters $w$ and $\delta_i$ described in Section \ref{sec:meth}.